 Director: Roger Rucker: Roger joined ATW in 2017 after moving to Georgetown from Eastern Kansas.
 He has been a Wildlife Rehabilitator for 10 years.
 He specializes in Raptors and Wildlife education.
 He holds a Masters degree in Zoology.

 Director: LM Sharron: Although LM has had a corporate job of 21 years, she is anxious to retire and live her passion of serving animals full-time.
 LM serves ATW as a grant writer and is an animal chaplain at Unity Church of the Hills.
 LM is working on her ordainment for her ministry, Paws for Prayer.
 She has loved animals all her life and is looking forward to continuing her service to animals with ATW.

 Director: Becky Vietz: Animals have been a passion of Becky’s since she was very young, always taking in strays and nursing them to health.
 As pets she has had dogs, cats, ferrets, birds, lizards, rabbits and guinea pigs.
 At times growing up her mother had to put her foot down about Becky’s obsession!
-Becky obtained a BS in Nursing in 1985 working 5 years then proceeded to get her Masters in Science, Nurse Anesthesia in 1993.
+Becky obtained a BS in Nursing in 1985, worked 5 years, then proceeded to get her Masters in Science, Nurse Anesthesia in 1993.
 She currently works full time as a Certified Registered Nurse Anesthetist (CRNA) in Austin.
-She has one son and as a single mom has kept very busy.
-For the last two years she has made time to volunteer with ATW and happily met Helen at a Wildlife Rehab volunteer meeting and following her passion for animal welfare (she loves them all) to one day be a full-time licensed wildlife rehabber.
+She has one son and, as a single mom, has kept very busy.
+For the last two years she has made time to volunteer with ATW.
+She is following her passion for animal welfare (she loves them all) to one day be a full-time licensed wildlife rehabber.